1849 Arrival in California

-While Honorary Belgian Consul, Cornelius authored a book titled A political and Social Solution: Confederation, Decentralization, Emmigration, published in France in 1864.
+While Honorary Belgian Consul in San Francisco, Cornelius authored a book titled A political and Social Solution: Confederation, Decentralization, Emmigration, published in France in 1864.
 See http://www.archive.org/stream/unesolutionpolit00boomuoft/unesolutionpolit00boomuoft_djvu.txt for the text in French.
 (Thanks to Alain Marsily for this information.)

-Cornelius was the uncle and god-father of Emma’s father, R.C.
-De Boom.
-She proudly hung this very large certificate in her home at 576 17th Ave.
-It passed to her oldest son, Frederick, who eventually gave it to his youngest brother, Everett, and currently (2011) it is in the possession of Ron, Claude’s younger son.
+Cornelius was the childless uncle and god-father of Emma’s father, R.C.
+De Boom, whom he made his heir.
+Emma proudly hung this very large certificate in her home at 576 17th Ave.
+It passed to her oldest son, Frederick, who eventually gave it to his youngest brother, Everett, and currently (2017) it is in the possession of Ron, Claude’s younger son.
 For a clearer view, click on Certificate.